bitwalker/distillery/docs/plugins/custom_commands.md

 # Custom Commands

-Custom commands are extensions to the boot script, and are used in the same way you use `foreground` or `remote_console`, in other words, they have the appearance of being part of the boot script.
-Like hooks, they have access to the boot scripts helper functions and environment.
+Custom commands are extensions to the management script, and are used in the same way you use `foreground` or `remote_console`, in other words, they have the appearance of being part of the release command line interface.
+Like hooks, they have access to the management scripts helper functions and environment.

 ## Example Usage